Diffusion Language Models Can Perform Many Tasks with Scaling and Instruction-Finetuning: Experiments

-\paragraph{Diffusive adaptation unlocks the generative ability of pretrained masked language models.} Tab.~\ref{tab: mt-finetune} shows our results on IWSLT14 \textsc{De}$\rightarrow$\textsc{En} and WMT14 \textsc{En}$\rightarrow$\textsc{De} translation, as well as Gigaword-10k summarization tasks.
-The performance of finetuned XLM-R models is competitive or superior to the common encoder-decoder Transformer baseline.
-As qualitatively shown in Fig.~\ref{fig: qualitative mt}, diffusion language models generate fluent and semantically accurate translation\footnote{Interestingly, the intermediate steps demonstrate that the models can generate three clauses in the sentence simultaneously, implying a global perception that plans the generation of the whole sequence.
-We consider that such behavior potentially benefits the model on more complex generation tasks, which we discuss in \S\ref{sec: qualitative}.}, further confirming the feasibility of our generative surgery to the pretrained masked language models.
+We apply diffusive adaptation on \texttt{XLM-R-BASE}~\citep{conneau2019xlmr} model architecture on sequence generation benchmarks.
+In this way, we verify the feasibility of diffusive adaptation.
+Meanwhile, by comparing the performance of diffusive adapted RDMs to models trained from scratch, we confirm that our {\method} takes advantage of large-scale self-supervised learning, namely the scaling with data.

-\paragraph{MLM pretraining at scale benefit diffusion language models.} On both IWSLT14 and Gigaword-10K, diffusion language models (RDM) initialized from a pretrained MLM model considerably outperform the randomly initialized one.
-This suggests the benefit of self-supervised learning with large-scale data for diffusion language models.
-Moreover, experimental results show minor improvement on WMT14 (4.5M pairs), a relatively more obvious gain on IWSLT14 (160K pairs), and a significant performance boost on Gigaword-10K (10K pairs).
-This demonstrates that the benefit of pretraining is more obvious if the training set of the downstream task is smaller, indicating the effect of pretraining in scaling data.
+\paragraph{pre-training at scale benefit {\method}s. } The results in Tab.~\ref{tab: mt-finetune} demonstrate that Training RDM through diffusive adaptation from pre-trained MLMs boosts the model performance compared to the models trained from scratch, whose impact is particularly significant on small datasets like Gigaword-10K.
+Compared to GENIE, a pre-trained {\method} based on continuous diffusion models, RDM adapted from XLM-R is also stronger, further confirming the advantage of discrete {\method}.
+As qualitatively shown in Fig.~\ref{fig: qualitative mt}, {\method}s generate fluent and semantically accurate translation\footnote{The intermediate steps demonstrate that the models generate three clauses simultaneously, implying a global perception that plans the generation of the whole sequence.
+We consider this benefits the model on more complex generation tasks, which we discuss in \S\ref{sec: qualitative}.}, further confirming the feasibility of our generative surgery to the pre-trained MLMs.
+With these findings, we confirm the feasibility of our diffusive adaptation method and verify the scalability of our {\method}s regarding training data.